rylabo/dialog-polyfill/README.md

-dialog-polyfill-ie8.js is a fork of [dialog-polyfill.js](https://github.com/GoogleChrome/dialog-polyfill)  that allows the usage of the `<dialog>`element in browsers not yet supporting it.
 As the name suggests, this fork exists to allow support for `<dialog>` in IE8+.
+Bear in mind, IE8 is a very old browser, so some sacrifices needed to be made to get it to function properly.

+dialog-polyfill-ie8.js aims to function as a drop-in replacement for[dialog-polyfill.js](https://github.com/GoogleChrome/dialog-polyfill).
+As with [dialog-polyfill.js](https://github.com/GoogleChrome/dialog-polyfill), it allows the usage of the `<dialog>` element in browsers not yet supporting it.

 `<dialog>` is an element for a popup box in a web page, including a modal option which will make the rest of the page inert during use.
 This could be useful to block a user's interaction until they give you a response, or to confirm an action.